Slowworks/ShortKBeta1.13.24/README.md

             - Trigger jams when pulled

             - Make sure parts are properly sanded, and lubricated

+        - Loose T-pull
+            After Blaster is primed if tilted back T-pull will slide Causing a double prime or inability to fire

+            This only happens after prolonged use once pieces have worn out

 # Printing (c)
     I Printed this model in PETG